Updated April 2023

-Section I. Student Eligibility Requirements & Responsibilities for Credit-Bearing Internships
+Section I. Student Eligibility and Responsibilities for Credit-Bearing Internships

 - A student may not use Emerson College as a host organization for a credit-bearing internship.

-- Emerson students wishing to pursue a credit-bearing internship must submit an internship experience proposal through Handshake.
-The proposal must be approved by the Career Development Center, the designated Department Internship Coordinator (DIC, Emerson faculty course instructor), and the student’s internship site supervisor.
-For international students, the Office of International Student Affairs must also approve the student’s proposal.
-A student cannot begin their internship until the experience proposal agreement has been completed and approved.
+- A student wishing to pursue a credit-bearing internship must submit an Experience application through Handshake.
+The application must be approved by the Career Development Center, the designated Emerson instructor or Department Internship Coordinator (DIC), and the student’s internship site supervisor.

-- All 4- and 8-credit internships experiences are paired with an internship course taught by the DIC.
-Students completing an internship for credit must register for the course, pay for any applicable tuition and registration fees, and meet all course requirements, including class attendance, assignments, evaluation procedures, and any other requirements of the course.
-Students must register for the paired course for the applicable term (Summer, Fall, Spring) according to registration policies and deadlines posted on Emerson College’s academic calendar.
-International students: Please see the Employer Policy #11.
+- All 4- and 8-credit internships are paired with an internship course taught by a DIC.
+A student completing a credit-bearing internship must register for the course, pay for any applicable tuition and registration fees, and meet all course requirements.
+A student must register for the paired course for the applicable term (Fall, Spring, Summer) according to registration policies and deadlines posted on Emerson College’s academic calendar.

-- All internships must begin within the first two weeks of the term.
+- All 4- or 8-credit internships must begin within the first two weeks of the term.

-- For 4- or 8-credit internships, the student must register for the paired internship course within their academic department.
+- For 4- or 8-credit internships, a student must register for the paired internship course within their academic department.
 Internships cannot be done within a student’s minor, with the exception of 1-credit internships for domestic students.
 International students: see Section 2 for limitations.

-- The student is responsible for knowing and ensuring the completion of all course prerequisites in order to register for a credit-bearing internship.
+- A student is responsible for knowing and ensuring the completion of all course prerequisites in order to register for a credit-bearing internship.

-- Undergraduate students can apply a maximum of 12 internship credits to the total graduation credit requirements.
-The Los Angeles Program and Washington D.C.
-Semester internships count toward the 12-credit limit.
-The total includes both internships and PDE credits.
+- A student may apply a maximum of 13 internship credits to the total graduation credit requirements.
+The Emerson Los Angeles and Washington D.C. programs count towards this amount.

-- The student intern is expected to comply with the Emerson College Code of Conduct in all interactions with their host organization.
-Please see the Student Handbook and attached Internship Code of Conduct.
+- A student intern is expected to comply with the Emerson College Code of Conduct in all interactions with their host organization.
+Please see the Student Handbook and the Student Intern Code of Conduct.

-- During Thanksgiving, spring break, and various holidays, Emerson College is closed.
-The student intern is not required to complete internship hours with their host organization during these times.
-The student intern’s schedule must meet the minimum required internship hours whether or not holiday time is taken.
+- A student intern is not required to complete internship hours with their host organization during holidays recognized at Emerson College.
+The intern’s schedule must meet the minimum required internship hours whether or not holiday time is taken.

 - A student may not take an internship as a directed study or directed project.
 These opportunities are managed by the student’s academic department.

-- An undergraduate student with junior standing (64+ credits earned) may seek approval from the Department Chair in order to transfer internship credits from an external 4-year degree-granting institution.
+- An undergraduate student with junior standing (64+ credits earned) may seek approval from the Department Chair to transfer in future internship credits from an external 4-year degree-granting institution.
 If the internship is approved as being related to the student's major curriculum, then it may count towards the 13-credit limit.
 Internships completed pre-matriculation are not eligible for transfer.
 A graduate student cannot transfer credits from another school or program.

-- Via the internship proposal process, students are asked if they waive their rights under the Family Educational Rights & Privacy Act (FERPA) to permit the College to communicate with the internship site about the student’s progress (recommended).
-Whether or not the student waives their FERPA rights has no impact on the College’s decision whether or not to approve the student’s proposal.
+- Via the internship application process, students are asked if they waive their rights under the Family Educational Rights & Privacy Act (FERPA) to permit the College to communicate with the internship site about the student’s progress (recommended).
+Whether or not the student waives their FERPA rights has no impact on the College’s decision whether or not to approve the student’s application.

-Section II.
+Section III.
 Host Organization Responsibilities for Credit-Bearing Internships

-- A student who has been hired for a regular paid job at a company/organization cannot convert the job into a credit-bearing internship.
+- A student who has been hired for a regular paid job at an organization cannot convert the job into a credit-bearing internship.

-- The host organization must provide for the Emerson student intern one identified, internship site supervisor who has knowledge and an educational and/or professional background in the industry of the internship.
+- The host organization must provide for the Emerson student intern one identified internship site supervisor who has knowledge of and an educational and/or professional background in the industry of the internship.

-- With the exception of remote internships, the host organization is responsible for ensuring that the intern is provided with a safe workspace, which must be in a professional setting and cannot be located in a private residence or non-commercial setting.
+- With the exception of remote internships, the host organization is responsible for ensuring a safe workspace for the intern in a professional setting and cannot be located in a private residence or non-commercial setting.

 - The internship site supervisor is responsible for ensuring that no more than 25% of the intern’s duties involve clerical work and that the student intern does not perform inappropriate tasks, such as maintenance duties or personal errands for host organization staff.

 - The host organization agrees to provide any necessary equipment for the student to be able to fulfill duties.
 If the student is using personal equipment, this is by choice.
 Related, the host organization is responsible for ensuring that the student intern is not required to use their personal automobiles for duties at or related to the internship/intern site.
 This can, however, be opted into by the student.

 - Organizations may offer to host a student intern for an additional semester.
-If the student accepts this offer, he/she is responsible for obtaining academic department approval from their Departmental Internship Coordinator.
-The approval process requires the student to prove that the additional internship will provide a new academic challenge (i.e. new department, project, or supervisor).
+If the student accepts this offer, the student is responsible for applying for academic credit a second time.
+The student must demonstrate that the additional internship will provide a new academic challenge.

-- Liability Insurance: Emerson College’s liability insurance includes student interns under limited circumstances.
-It covers Emerson student interns while they are serving in a supervised (i.e. credit bearing) internship program in satisfaction of course requirements, as long as they are acting within the scope of their duties or obligations as interns.
-The insurance, underwritten by Lexington Insurance Company Reciprocal Risk Retention Group, a well known higher education insurer, contains the limitations and exclusions common to such policies.
+- Liability Insurance: Emerson College’s liability insurance includes student interns under limite circumstances.
+It covers Emerson student interns while they are serving in a supervised (i.e., credit-bearing) internship program in satisfaction of course requirements, as long as they are acting within the scope of their duties and obligations as interns.
+The insurance, underwritten by Lexington Insurance Company Reciprocal Risk Retention Group, a well-known higher education insurer, contains the limitations and exclusions common to such policies.

-- Organizations who host an international student intern who is not being paid should be aware that there are particular rules which preclude them from receiving compensation of any kind, including gifts in kind of “freebies” unless they are authorized for such in advance.
-This authorization must be stated on their Curricular Practical Training (CPT) Authorization form.
+- Organizations that host an international student intern who is not being paid should be aware that there are particular rules which preclude them from receiving compensation of any kind, including gifts, unless they are authorized for such in advance.
+This authorization must be stated on their CPT Authorization form.

-- The host organization supervisor is responsible for submitting a midterm and final performance evaluations to the student intern’s DIC during the course of the semester.
-Evaluations are used in determining the student’s course grade.
+- The internship site supervisor is responsible for submitting midterm and final performance evaluations to the student intern course instructor during the course of the semester which may be used in determining the student’s course grade.